benjamin-rubinger/benjamin-rubinger.github.io/book/who gets what.md

 There is no single way to communicate.
 This book covers the fundamental communication strategies that broadly work to get more benefits in certain ways at certain times.
 People find and adopt these communication strategies because they work better than the other things they try.
 These strategies work because of human nature and the physical laws.
 The strategies remain the same because those also remain the same, but the ways that individuals understand and apply these strategies are infinite.

 ## Limits on the Power of Communication
 Communication is powerful, yet it has two severe limitations.
 The fruits of communication can be stolen by force, and distribution of benefits is meaningless without production.
 That means there are two things potentially more important than communication, deterrence in the use of force, and increasing the production of benefits.
 Mass production can overwhelm even unfair distribution of benefits.
 For example, rich people can have as many smartphones as they want, but there are still plenty of phones for the rest of us, and ours are about as good as theirs.
 The modern world has found ways to mass produce many things, but that drives scarcity and competition to the remaining scarce benefits.
-There remain many situations where force is deterred and mass production is not yet possible, such as real estate, specialized professional services, or friendships.
+There remain many situations where force is deterred and mass production is not yet possible, things such as real estate, specialized professional services, or friendships.
 For these benefits, communication is king.

 ## Dimensions of Communication
 Communication has multiple dimensions.